 We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

-Typically, applicants are working professionals in the health care sector and who wish to extend their knowledge in their field and expand their understanding of health policy, business and management, and leadership.
+Typically, applicants are working professionals in the health care sector who wish to extend their field knowledge and expand their understanding of health policy, business and management, and leadership.
 Many of our applicants have Baccalaureate degrees and work experience in the healthcare field including medicine, nursing, physiotherapy, nutrition, pharmacy, kinesiology, biology, psychology, public health and business administration.
-We are also looking for evidence of leadership and initiative in working with people, either in a healthcare setting or other private and public sector environments.
+We are also looking for evidence of leadership and initiative in working with people, either in a healthcare setting or other private and public sector environments and with at minimum 3- years of professional experience in the Canadian healthcare context.

 No. The MHA program is a prescribed cohort-based program with all required courses for the degree.